Streaming is an industry that is continuously booming by the day.

 He is known for his dedication and hard work on his gameplay streams.
 Quoted in his broadcasts, it came to a point where he streamed for 10 hours straight and even attempted to do a 24 hour stream.

 Kelsey “Kelseydangerous” Impicciche is a known Buzzfeed producer and Twitch streamer.
-She currently has 51K followers on her personal Twitch channel where she streams The Legend of Zelda: Link’s Awakening, Dead by Daylight, and Minecraft among many others.
+She currently has over 80K followers on her personal Twitch channel where she streams Among Us, Fall Guys, and the Sims 4 among many others.